ghostils/stylophonebeatwankery/README.md

 # stylophonebeatwankery
-I bought a beat and immediately took it apart to "play" with.
+I bought a Stylophone Beat and immediately took it apart to "play" with.